 It took about 15 minutes to get to this beautiful blue wonder, flying past Turneffe Atoll and Lighthouse Atoll along the way.
 The pilot circled around it three times in both directions so that everyone has a chance to check it out and take tons of photos.
 The experience was an absolute A+!

 The only downside to seeing it by plane is that you aren’t able to fly as low as a helicopter.
 The price point, however, is so much more affordable.

 - At water level, you can’t actually see the Blue Hole.
 It’s best seen by air.

 - The Great Blue Hole is the world’s largest marine sinkhole but it’s not the only one.
 Dragon Hole in the south China Sea is the deepest at 987 feet.
-There are others in the Bahamas and Egypt.
+There is a blue hole in the Bahamas and in the Red Sea in Egypt.

 - When the scientists went to map the Blue Hole, they found a coke bottle and a GoPro at the bottom.
 They also found a few bodies of people who sadly perished at the site.
 This dive is only for experienced divers.

 Cool Things You Will See on a Tropic Air Belize Great Blue Hole Tour

 - Cargo Ship Wreck – A cargo ship ran aground in 2005.
 It is not unheard of for boats to run aground in the Belize Barrier Reef System, typically due to bad weather.

 - You will fly over 2 of the 3 atolls that make up the Belize Barrier Reef, Lighthouse Reef Atoll and Turneffe Atoll,